ManLikeBlaize/alx-pre_course/0x01-git/README.md

-creation of a new directory
+created a new directory called 0x01-git in your alx-pre_course repo.